 Marina Tsekou, Education Curator, National Museum of Contemporary Art, Athens (EMST)

-Marina Tsekou has been creating opportunities for participants for cultural development and participation for more than 19 years, creating programmes that aim to the elimination of social exclusion and create equal opportunities for access to art and culture for all.
+Marina Tsekou has been creating opportunities for participants for cultural development and participation for more than 19 years, creating programmes that aim to tackle social exclusion and create equal opportunities for access to art and culture for all.
 In 2009 she developed the EMST Without Borders project, an innovative, inclusive and participatory programme for vulnerable groups, such as inmates, people with drug abuse problems, migrants and refugees.
 Her latest project, Face Forward …into my home, is an interactive art project engaging refugees and focusing on their stories.
 It aims to give refugees access to art and culture and the opportunity to speak about themselves, their lives and culture to promote inter-cultural dialogue, mutual respect and understanding.

 Marina was nominated by Elisabeth Ioannides, Education Curator and Art Psychotherapist, National Museum of Contemporary Art, Athens (EMST):